Listen to this article

 These CBP offices are located on the US side of the border.

 CBP office inside the international airport terminal can only fix your i94 mistakes.
 Short i94 expiry due to passport expiry is not a mistake.

-SENTRI office at the land border is a program for faster processing of border checks for ‘Known’ persons and is used by Mexicans who cross Land border regularly.
+SENTRI office at the land border is a program for faster processing of border checks for ‘known’ persons and is used by Mexicans who cross the land border regularly.

 If you are on a visa like H1B or any other or from a non-Mexican country, then, you probably do not have any SENTRI program enrollment.

 You can expect to be interviewed.
-This would be similar to the one you face on Port of entry at the airport.
+This would be similar to the one you face at the port of entry at the airport.